deepakkulkarni/Currency-Convertor/README.md

 The below mentioned software are required to run the application locally.

-1.JRE 8
+1. JRE 8

-2.Maven
+2. Maven

 No other software is required to run the application locally.

 #### Creating and Executing the jar

-1.Download or clone the source from Github(https://github.com/deepakkulkarni/Currency-Convertor) and run 'mvn package' command from command line in the project directory.
+1. Download or clone the source and run "mvn package" command from command line in the project directory.

-2.In target directory currency-converter-1.0.jar file will be created.
+2. In target directory currency-converter-1.0.jar file, will be created.

-3.Run the jar from command line with the below mentioned command
+3. Run the jar from command line with the below mentioned command

 java -jar currency-converter-1.0.jar